 Ancestral Sources (AS) is an application, designed by Nick Walker is the author of Ancestral Sources, used with Family Historian (FH) to standardize the entry of Census, Birth, Baptism, Marriage, Death, and Burial/Cremation records for England, Scotland, Wales, US, Ireland, and Canada.
 Custom templates can be created within, to be used in conjunction with Family Historian (ƒh) to allow faster and more convenient creation of Source: “where information was found”.
 This could be anything from an archive in a county records office, a book, or even a relative’s recorded recollection.
 Citing your Sources helps to show how you reached a particular conclusion about an Individual. with Census records are national collections of population statistics.
 They usually record details about members of a household on a particular date, and are typically collected every ten years. events, An abbreviation for Birth Marriage and Death events. events, An occupation is defined in the GEDCOM standard as: ‘The kind of activity that an individual does for a job, profession, or principal activity’.
 Events are things that happened to an Individual and Attributes are things that described them., and other Facts are one of the key concepts at the heart of Family Historian; they are how you record the things that happened to, or described, each ancestor (Individual). linked to the sources, and the ability to easily link When you add a picture, video, sound recording, document file etc into a Family Historian project, a Media record is created to represent that media item within the project; the Media record includes a link to the actual Media file. images.
 Ancestral Sources is freeware but the author does appreciate donations that can be made from within the application.
-The latest version of Ancestral Sources is v7.1, released in January 2021 and has been updated to support ƒh v7.
+The latest version of Ancestral Sources is v7.2, released in March 2021 and supports all versions of ƒh including the latest v7.

 Source Driven Data Entry